arnavpd/cpen-321-project/documentation/Testing_And_Code_Review.md

 > These steps assume that `local.properties` and `.env` have been created and the backend is running locally with `npm run dev`.
 **Front-end Test Prerequisites:**
 1. Create a new device (Pixel 7 - Android 13.0 "Tiramisu")
-2. Ensure that a user was previously signed into the app with Google (the tests click the first email after clicking "Sign In With Google"
+2. Ensure that a Google account is available on the emulator (the tests select the first account shown after clicking "Sign In With Google").
-3. Ensure that a project named "Test1" was previously created (this project name is utilized in tests)
+3. Ensure that a project named "Test1" was previously created or that the test device can create one during the run (the tests assume a project named "Test1" exists).
-4. Ensure that your "Name" under "Manage Profile" is "Test User" (this name is utilized in tests)
+4. Ensure that your "Name" under "Manage Profile" is "Test User" (this name is utilized in tests).
+5. Note: The app uses generated invitation codes for project invites (email-invite UI is not implemented).
+Front-end tests check that a generated invitation code is displayed after project creation.

 **How To Run Front-end Tests:**
 1. Open the repository in Android Studio